 GDPR may have created a template soon to be adapted by other governments as well.
 In September, the state of California passed its own version of GDPR called the California Consumer Privacy act of 2018.
 The legislation will go into effect January 1, 2020 and will be the strictest data privacy law of its type amongst the 50 states.
 Like GDPR, CCPA is not restricted to the companies that reside inside its borders.
 It too follows the data of its state residents, which means that national companies that serve California based customers must comply with the regulations as well.
 This will force multi-regional corporations to either create a separate policy concerning the data of California citizens or adapt CCPA regulations universally.

 The Healthcare Industry Grew Ill from Cyber Attacks

 If the healthcare industry were a patient in 2018, its diagnosis would not be good.
+Healthcare cybersecurity had a lot of activity.
 In the month of July alone there were 33 data breaches within the industry, affecting 2,292,552 patients.
 One of those incidents involved a phishing attack on Iowa-based UnityPoint Health that involved 1.4 million patients.
 Nearly every type of healthcare sector was hit this year.

 Examples included a hospice organization in May, a cancer treatment center in December, a healthcare insurance firm in September, a clinical laboratory in July and an eyecare center in November.
 The breaches were the result of multiple reasons including phishing attacks, malware, employee negligence and traditional hacking.
 Despite the fact that 92 percent of healthcare organizations planned to spend more on cyber security in 2018, it is clear that the industry needs to do more in 2019.